Chole bhature: History

 Chole bhature spread to Delhi in the 1940s, with differing claims over who introduced it.
 Peshori Lal Lamba, a native of Lahore, moved to Delhi after the 1947 partition of India and opened Kwality Restaurant in the Connaught Place neighbourhood.
 A fine-dining establishment that also sold Anglo-Indian cuisine, it became primarily known for its chole bhature.
 Some consider Lamba to be the first to have paired chole with bhature.
 It is also widely believed that the dish was introduced to the city by Sita Ram, who also migrated from Lahore around this time.
 He migrated to Delhi with his son, Diwan Chand, and began selling chole bhature, a dish that had been popular in his hometown, from a food cart.
 This later became the establishment Sita Ram Diwan Chand in the Paharganj neighbourhood.

 Beginning around the 1990s, the dish spread beyond North India to the rest of the country, becoming a typical dish at vegetarian establishments by the 2010s.
 It and other Punjabi dishes—such as tikki and dahi bhalla—became popular in Indian fast food, alongside the more popular South Indian cuisine.
-As the dish gained popularity outside of India, International Chole Bhature Day was created in 2012 by Delhi-based Facebook user Shashank Aggarwal, along with Anuradha Gupta.
-They chose the date of 2 October as it coincided with an existing public holiday, Gandhi Jayanti.
+As the dish gained popularity globally, International Chole Bhature Day was created in 2012 by Delhi-based Facebook user Shashank Aggarwal, along with Anuradha Gupta.
+They chose the date of 2 October as it coincides with an existing public holiday, Gandhi Jayanti.

-Chole bhature is often said to be the origin of the Indo-Trinidadian dish doubles, especially in the view of Indians, though this is disputed.
+Chole bhature is sometimes said to be the origin of the Indo-Trinidadian dish doubles, especially in the view of Indians, though this is disputed.
 This hypothesis notes the similarity between chole bhature, when served as a wrap, and doubles.
-However, many people consider doubles to have uniquely originated in Trinidad and Tobago.
+However, others consider doubles to have uniquely originated in Trinidad and Tobago.
 Badru Deen, a member of the family credited with the invention of doubles, wrote that the two dishes are very different; sociologist N. Jayaram supports this opinion.